-What Living in Italy is Like as a Foreigner
+Living in Italy as an American

 Learning a language through masks means missing the visual cues we count on.
 Honestly, it’s been hard.
 A barrier to connecting with the world I now live in that boasts so much beauty it’s painful.
 Painful because I am still a foreigner and I’m not sure how long it will take to feel like the Italian citizen I actually am.
 I might live in Italy now, but I’m still on the outside looking in.

 As I mentioned in the chat, this is a big part of the reason I connected with the protagonist Daryl in Tied Into Me.
 You see his desire to live a simple, yet beautiful life in Venice and life just hands him a raw deal.
 I love what Daryl says in the film about looking at life as an adventure because it’s going to be one anyway.
 Life makes us flinch, but the stories we share with each other should be unflinching.
-Otherwise, it’s fiction and fiction shared as truth is dangerous.
+Otherwise, it’s fiction, and fiction shared as truth is dangerous.

 This is why I’m inspired by independent documentary filmmakers Caterina and Riccardo and why I agreed to speak with them during the virtual chat.

 Below is the original copy of the script I wrote for myself to get through the chat.
 I’m an introverted, nervous type, thus the flushing.
 When the filmmakers asked me to speak about myself for 10 minutes, I knew I needed a crutch.
 What follows are the notes I used during the chat, to sum up, my story from Iowa to Italy.
 Since ALOR Italy has turned into a diary of moving to Italy, I figured I’d include these here with a few photos from my past in New York City and my future in Bardonecchia, Italy.